What is a Confidence Action Tip?

-A confidence hack is a simple, actionable tip that you can use to take your challenge to the next level.
+A confidence action tip is just what it sounds like: a simple, actionable tip that you can use to take your challenge to the next level.
 I’ll share one every few days so that you have something concrete to try on for size.
 If it works for you, great.
 If it doesn’t that’s okay too because you’ll be one step closer to knowing what does work for you by eliminating what doesn’t.

-Are you ready for your first confidence hack?
+Are you ready for your first confidence action tip?

 Here it is…